Pros: Local accounts in multiple countries. No monthly fees. Good rates for international transfers. Personal onboarding and customer service.

 Limitations: not all accounts accept SWIFT

-There are important and somewhat confusing caveats.
-The accounts you get in Europe, UK and US are in your company’s name, e.g. Acme Limited.
+The accounts you get in the UK, US and Europe are in your company’s name, e.g. Acme Limited.
 This looks very professional and respectable.

 When we opened an account, the plethora of accounts available in Hong Kong had the characters ACC- in front of the name, so the account holder’s name becomes ACC-Acme Limited.
-This will undoubtedly confuse many a bookkeeper, and if they don’t get the recipient’s name exactly right when paying your invoices, the transfers will be rejected or possibly even lost.
-Airwallex has now informed us this issue is sorted – new accounts will not get the ACC naming.
+This would undoubtedly confuse bookkeepers, and if they don’t get the recipient’s name exactly right when paying your invoices, the transfers will be rejected, possibly even lost.

-Your account in Germany is good for SEPA payments, but not for international SWIFT transfers.
+Your account in Germany is good for SEPA payments, but not international SWIFT transfers.
 If you ask the support team nicely, though, Airwallex might open another EUR account for you elsewhere that actually supports SWIFT.

 Airwallex Global Accounts use different transfer methods, which can be confusing.